Categories: Social Media

 What’s particularly interesting is that Google might start charging for specific or wholesale Google+ addresses.
 And it raises a few questions; is this how Google will start to monetise Google+ and will it charge the public or just brands (or is the clause there just to cover every eventuality)?
 We’ll have to wait to see how it evolves.

 Google also hints that there may be more changes to come.
 The company says that the custom URL system in still under development and may change.
-So, it’s probably good idea to keep an eye on this page.
+So, it’s probably a good idea to keep an eye on this page.

 Ajit Jain